simon-anthony/sqldev_krb/README.md

 These tools are for the special cases on Windows where it is not possible to use the LSA as a ticket cache for authentication.

+Some enahcned functioanilty requires the installation of [Git for Windows](https://git-scm.com/downloads/win).
+Ensure to select the Unix tools option.

 > **_NOTE:_**  These tools specifically discuss using Kerberos within JDBC or JAAS (the *thin client*) and not Kerebros with OCI (or the *thick client*) from the Oracle Client or Instantclient.

 The tools offer the possibility of simplified passwordless login to via Kerberos to databases and other services.